 When Bob Summer had cancer at 23, “I felt I’d lived a good life.”
 So at 46, after surviving Burkitt Lymphoma: “I feel like I’ve somehow cheated death.
 I felt like a spoiled kid asking for something on the top shelf.”

 Melissa VanLoo—Hodgkin’s lymphoma survivor —tells her story about her experiences and being part of the SCCA Survivorship Clinic.

-A little more than a year after her transplant for Hodgkin’s lymphoma, Pamela Clark is cancer-free and busy surfing competitively, promoting surfing for women and raising funds for organizations such as the Leukemia & Lymphoma Society.
+After her transplant for Hodgkin’s lymphoma, Pamela Clark is cancer-free and busy surfing competitively, promoting surfing for women, and raising funds for organizations such as the Leukemia & Lymphoma Society.